 In this condition, there is an opening between the 2 upper chambers of the heart (the right and left atria).
 This causes abnormal blood flow through the heart.
 Children with an ASD have few symptoms.
 The ASD may be closed by catheter-based methods or open-heart surgery.
 Closing the atrial defect in childhood can often prevent serious problems later in life.

 Ventricular septal defect (VSD)

 In this condition, there is a hole between the 2 lower chambers of the heart.
 Because of this hole, blood from the left ventricle flows into the right ventricle.
 This is due to higher pressure in the left ventricle.
 This causes extra blood to be pumped into the lungs by the right ventricle.
 This can create congestion in the lungs.
 Most small VSDs close on their own.
-But larger ones need surgery to fix the hole.
+But larger ones need surgery or a catheter procedure to fix the hole.

 Cyanotic defects are defects in which blood pumped to the body contains less than normal amounts of oxygen.
 It causes the skin to turn blue.
 Infants with cyanosis are often called blue babies.

 This condition is marked by 4 defects, including: